neurocis/docker-xbuilder/README.md

 ## Credit

-This project is inspired by the [cross-compiler](https://github.com/steeve/cross-compiler) by the venerable [Steeve Morin](https://github.com/steeve)
+This project is inspired by the [cross-compiler](https://github.com/steeve/cross-compiler) by the venerable [Steeve Morin](https://github.com/steeve) as well as [Manfred Touron](https://github.com/multiarch/crossbuild).

 ## Legal note